About This Collection:

 Dimensions: 24" x 30"

-Keri Kimura explores color through layered paintings that shift between landscape and abstraction to explore memory and the subconscious.
+Keri Kimura’s paintings explore color, chaos, pattern, and time.
 She studied painting at Smith College, the Glasgow School of Art, and the New York Studio School.
-Kimura lives and works in Southwest Harbor, Maine.
+She lives in and works in Manset on Mount Desert Island in Maine.